User login

 • Who will use your new IT.
 Consider the number of people and their abilities.
 How much capacity do you need?
 Do you need software or cloud computing services that are exceptionally user-friendly?

 • Your future plans.
 Consider how you expect your company to grow.
 If you want your IT purchase to last three years, will it still be suitable for your needs then?
+If you're planning to grow quickly, will your IT be able to cope?

 When writing IT requirements for a substantial project, you should also consider additional uses for IT in your business.
 For instance, you might be able to automate tasks which are done manually at present.
-Dell IT consultants may be able to help you spot new opportunities.

 Making use of your IT requirements document